groenator/iptvboss-docker/README.md

 This repo builds Docker images for running [IPTVBoss](https://github.com/walrusone/iptvboss-release/releases/latest) — a full VNC desktop image and a lightweight headless (no GUI) image, each available in a stable and a beta flavor.

+It also includes an experimental browser-session image (`Dockerfile.xpra`) based on the same jlesage GUI stack used by projects like docker-filebot (noVNC + VNC), so IPTVBoss can be used from a browser with more reliable input behavior.

 - IPTVBoss is pre-installed via apt in the `/usr/lib/iptvboss` directory.
 You can customize its configuration and settings.
 - It includes the option to configure Cronitor to monitor the local cron jobs.
 - rclone is also installed in the VNC image to allow users to sync their IPTVBoss data to a cloud storage provider.